hafbau/lecture_notes/w2d3/README.md

 Networking with TCP and HTTP
 ===

 Hey crew!
-Sorry for the late notes - Compass was having some issues earlier.
-Thank you for sitting through today's lecture and for your attentiveness.
+Sorry for taking extra 20mins of your time today!
+Yikes!.
+Thank you for sitting through today's lecture and for your engagement.

 Today, we talked about networking and machine to machine communication, focusing on TCP and HTTP.